Mikhail Makarov (spy): Discovery

 On 26 June 1941, the Funkabwehr intercepted a number of radio messages.
 It took some months of work for the Funkabwehr to identify where the transmitter was located, but on 30 November 1941 the close range direction-finding teams moved into Brussels and almost immediately found three transmitter signals.
-The Abwehr choose a location at 101 Rue des Atrébates, that provided the strongest signal and on 12 December 1941 2 pm, the house was raided by the Abwehr.
+The Abwehr chose a location at 101 Rue des Atrébates, that provided the strongest signal and on 12 December 1941 2 pm, the house was raided by the Abwehr.
 Everybody inside the house was arrested.
 Danilov was in the process of transmitting.
 He was seriously injured while being arrested and refused to cooperate.
 Arnould became an informer, Poznanska committed suicide in Saint-Gilles prison after being tortured.
 The next day Makarov turned up at the house and was arrested.
 Trepper also visited the house, but his documentation was so authentic that he was released.

 According to Belgian police records, Makarov was imprisoned in Saint-Gilles prison, sentenced to death and executed in 1942 in Plötzensee Prison.
 In another report, Makarov was sentenced to death by court-martial but his execution was stayed as he was the nephew of Vyacheslav Molotov.
 His fate is unknown.